loganm7/Terraform_Up_and_Running/README.md

 # Terraform_Up_and_Running
-To document my Terraform skills with the book my Yevgeniy Brikmabn
+To document my Terraform skills with the book by Yevgeniy Brikmabn